Improving sampling by modifying the effective diffusion: Conclusion and perspectives

-We introduced a class of diffusion matrices~\eqref{eq:optimal_diffusion_class} that modifies the effective diffusion of overdamped Langevin dynamics in order for the effective dynamics to be governed by an effective diffusion coefficient leading to the fastest convergence in the homogenized regime~\eqref{eq:optimal_diffusion_homogenization}.
+We introduced a class of diffusion matrices~\eqref{eq:optimal_diffusion_class} that modifies the effective diffusion of overdamped Langevin dynamics in order for the effective dynamics to be governed by an effective diffusion coefficient leading to a fast convergence.
 We provided a complete description of the methodology for one-dimensional collective variables.
-We list below a few perspectives that this work opens: \begin{itemize} \item The methodology developed in this work can be adapted to multidimensional collective variables upon finding a rationale for choosing the function~$a$, which, in principle, is matrix-valued; \item For one-dimensional collective variables, there may be an interest in introducing an additional multiplicative parameter in~$a_\alpha$ in order to balance the relative contributions of the projectors~$P$ and~$P^{\perp}$ in the definition of~\eqref{eq:optimal_diffusion_class}, see Remark~\ref{rem:free_energy_constant}; \item Other hyperparameters, such as the friction parameter~$\gamma$ in the RMGHMC algorithm, could be optimized to enhance convergence towards equilibrium; \item Another possible extension would be to directly optimize the diffusion in the latent space instead of relying on some parametric ansatz such as~\eqref{eq:optimal_diffusion_class}, utilizing the methodology developed in~\cite{cui_2024,lelievre_2024}.
-As the latent space is usually one or two-dimensional, Finite Element methods could be used in order to directly optimize the effective diffusion by maximizing the spectral gap of the operator (with adjoints taken on~$L^{2}(\xi\star\pi)$)
+We list below a few perspectives opened by this work: \begin{itemize} \item The methodology can be adapted to multidimensional collective variables upon finding a rationale for choosing the function~$a$, which, in principle, is matrix-valued. \item For one-dimensional collective variables, there may be an interest in introducing an additional multiplicative parameter in~$a_\alpha$ in order to balance the relative contributions of the projectors~$P$ and~$P^{\perp}$ in the definition of~\eqref{eq:optimal_diffusion_class}, see Remark~\ref{rem:free_energy_constant}. \item Other hyperparameters, such as the friction parameter~$\gamma$ in the RMGHMC algorithm, could be optimized to enhance convergence towards equilibrium. \item Another possible extension would be to directly optimize the diffusion in the latent space instead of relying on an explicit formula obtained in the homogenized limit, as in the parametric ansatz~\eqref{eq:optimal_diffusion_class}.
+More precisely, on could use the methodology developed in~\cite{cui_2024,lelievre_2024}, at least if the latent space is low dimensional (up to dimension three).
+In this case, Finite Element methods could be used to directly optimize the effective diffusion by maximizing the spectral gap of the operator (with adjoints taken in~$L^{2}(\xi\star\pi)$)

-with respect to the map~$a$, where~$\sigma_a$ is defined in~\eqref{eq:drift_noise_effective_dynamics}; \item Lastly, since the mean force and free energy are learned in order to build the diffusion~\eqref{eq:optimal_diffusion_class}, one could use it in ABF methods in order to bias the dynamics, leading (once the estimated free energy is converged) to overdamped Langevin dynamics of the form
+with respect to the map~$a$, where~$\sigma_a$ is defined in~\eqref{eq:drift_noise_effective_dynamics}. \item Since the mean force and free energy are learned in order to build the diffusion~\eqref{eq:optimal_diffusion_class}, one could use it in ABF methods in order to bias the dynamics, leading (once the estimated free energy is converged) to overdamped Langevin dynamics of the form